zenml-io/zenml/docs/book/mlops_stacks/metadata_stores/kubernetes.md

 ---
-description: Deploy a Kubernetes MySQL database service and use it to store metadata information
+description: How to store ML metadata in MySQL database deployed on Kubernetes
 ---

 The Kubernetes Metadata Store is a spin off the [MySQL Metadata Store](./mysql.md)